ozsharfr/ice_breaker/README.md

 ### Use other LLM providers

-As this devcontainer is configured to start with a set of pre-defined configurations, you need to stop the litellm service before starting the LLM Gateway with a new model config file.
+As this devcontainer is configured to start with a set of pre-defined configurations, you need to stop the gateway service before starting the LLM Gateway with a new model config file.

 Stop the litellm service by running the `stop-llm-gateway.sh` script